ralarcon/dotnetcore-containerized-sql/README.md

 az group create --name rg-todo-sample --location westeurope
 ```
 ### 2. Create a Service Principal to manage your resource group from GitHub Actions
-We will use a service principal from the GitHub workflow to be able to create the resources and make the deployments.
+We will use a service principal from the GitHub workflow to create and manage the azure resources.

 ```
 az ad sp create-for-rbac --name "{service-principal-name}" --sdk-auth --role contributor --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group-name}